Day - 1

 Day - 2

 Location: Delhi - Overnight Train - This morning, check out the sights and sounds of Old Delhi on a leader-led tour of this enchanting quarter of the capital.
-Take a ride on the city's modern metro system, get a taste of India's famed public transport with an optional cycle rickshaw ride through chaotic streets (such as the famous Chandni Chowk), perhaps make a visit to the Jama Masjid – Delhi's oldest mosque and one of its most impressive buildings – then stop by the Sheeshganj Gurudwara (Sikh Temple) to learn about the Sikh religion.
+Take a ride on the city's modern metro system and get a taste of India's famed public transport with a cycle rickshaw ride through chaotic streets (such as the famous Chandni Chowk).
+Make a visit to the Jama Masjid – Delhi's oldest mosque and one of its most impressive buildings – then stop by the Sheeshganj Gurudwara (Sikh Temple) to learn about the Sikh religion.
 In the evening, board an overnight sleeper train bound for Varanasi (approximately 13 hours).

 Day - 3